lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/5_Use_Terra.bio_Genomic_Datasets.md

     - **Notebooks** -> Jupyter notebooks -`*.ipynb` files
     - **Workspace** -> Container for WDL workflow(s), uses WDL syntax for the workflow script
     - **Dashboard** -> Wiki describing WDL workflow(s) in a workspace, uses Markdown syntax
-    - **Data** -> there are serveral types of data, when you create a workspace Terra creates an associated GCS bucket (name starts with `gs://fc-nnnnnn-nnnnnn-nnnnn...` .
+    - **Data** -> Container for the types of data you will analyze.
+This includes your sample data, as well reference datasets.
+When you create a workspace Terra creates an associated GCS bucket (name starts with `gs://fc-nnnnnn-nnnnnn-nnnnn...` .
 Also you can reference data in any GCS bucket to which you assign GCS IAM permissions (i.e. `gs://<myBucket>/...`)
     NOTE: Before you download data locally, note estimated costs in the popup window.
-      - **Table Inputs** -> this is the data (files) that you will be analyzing in your pipeline
+      - **Table Inputs** -> this is the metadata for the input/output files that you will be analyzing in your pipeline
         - You can reference this data using the path to the GCS bucket, (i.e. `gs://<bucketName>/<fileName>) --or--
         - You can reference this data using a pointer to the GCS bucket path, i.e. (`this.myInputFile`)
         - Defined by a structured .tsv metadata file creates aliases & pointers to your input files locations on GCS.
 These aliases are referenced in Terra worflows (as variables).
 TSV files for Terra.bio require the following structure - example [link](https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/1_Files_%26_Data/genomic-data-samples/TSV/terra_sample.tsv):